Mohithub123/csvtu-chatbot/Readme.md

    cd frontend
    yarn start
    ```
-   This will start the frontend development server at http://localhost:3000, and the JIT Bot application can be accessed through this URL.
+   This will start the frontend development server at http://localhost:3000, and the CSVTU Bot application can be accessed through this URL.

-3. Interact with the JIT Bot by typing in your college-related queries and receiving responses in real-time.
+3. Interact with the CSVTU Bot by typing in your college-related queries and receiving responses in real-time.

 ## Contributing 🤝
-Contributions to JIT Bot are welcome!
+Contributions to CSVTU Bot are welcome!
 If you would like to contribute, please follow these guidelines:

 * Fork the repository and create a new branch for your feature or bug fix.
 * Ensure that your code follows the project's coding style and conventions.